 Sports Hernia and Athletic Pubalgia Treatment

-Chiropractic manipulation therapy should be considered for non surgical treatment of sport hernias.
+Chiropractic manual therapy should be considered for non surgical treatment of sport hernias.
 Although some severe cases may still require surgery, many hernias can be treated and managed with conservative manual therapy.

-Chiropractic manipulation therapy will focus on abnormal movement or lack of movement from the spine, pelvis and hips that can lead to poor biomechanics during activity.
+Chiropractic manual therapy will focus on abnormal movement and alignment of the spine, pelvis and hips that delay tissue healing.
 Treatments typically include:

 - Joint manipulation to improve mobility and range of motion

-- Soft tissue manipulation to improve muscle recovery and flexibility
+- Active Release Techniques and Graston Technique Soft tissue mobilization to improve muscle flexibility and recovery

-- Core exercise rehabilitation to control the improved mobility
+- Corrective exercise rehabilitation to control the improved mobility

-If you believe that you have a sports hernia or athletic pubalgia, contact us at 212-729-0856 to determine if chiropractic therapy is appropriate for you.
+If you believe that you have a sports hernia or athletic pubalgia, contact us at 914-42-1502 to schedule a consultation.